Zindiks/react-component-whiteboard/COPY_PASTE_FEATURE.md

 ## Overview

-Implemented copy-paste functionality for image components in the React whiteboard app, allowing users to:
+Implemented copy-paste functionality for all shape components in the React whiteboard app, allowing users to:

-1. **Copy selected image components** using Ctrl+C (or Cmd+C on Mac)
+1. **Copy selected shape components** using Ctrl+C (or Cmd+C on Mac)
-2. **Paste image components** at the current mouse pointer location using Ctrl+V (or Cmd+V on Mac)
+2. **Paste shape components** at the current mouse pointer location using Ctrl+V (or Cmd+V on Mac)
 3. **Paste image URLs from clipboard** directly onto the board as image components

 ## Features Implemented

 ### 1. Copy Functionality (Ctrl/Cmd+C)

-- Only copies image components (type: "imageShape")
+- Copies all shape components (rectangle, ellipse, arrow, line, text, imageShape)
-- Copies all selected image components
+- Copies all selected shape components simultaneously
 - Stores components in memory for pasting
 - Shows console feedback with number of copied components

 ### 2. Paste Functionality (Ctrl/Cmd+V)

-- **Two-step paste process:**
+- **Smart paste logic:**

-  1. First tries to read clipboard for image URLs and creates image components
+  1. If shape components are copied, pastes them at mouse position
-  2. If no image URL found, pastes previously copied image components
+  2. If no copied components and clipboard contains image URL, creates image component

 - **Smart positioning:**
   - Converts screen coordinates to whiteboard coordinates
   - Accounts for current zoom level and pan offset
-  - Centers image components on mouse position
+  - Positions components at mouse pointer location
   - Offsets multiple components slightly to avoid overlap

 ### 3. Image URL Paste Support